jmogl/VerletBallPhysicsDemoTesting/README.md

 # Verlet Ball Physics Demo  (TESTING ONLY)

 JavaScript Ball Physics 2D Simulation using Verlet Integration.
 Project goal is to learn JavaScript along with physics collision simulaton.
-This demo is a work in progress and not intended to be a robust application for every device / Web browser.
-Tested on iPhone & iPad (Chrome and Safari), Android Nexus 6P, Windows 10, Mac OSX.
+This demo is a work in progress and not intended to be a robust application for every device / Web browser, but should work on most devices.
+Please submit an Issue if it is not working and include info on the device and browser version.

 By Jeff Miller.
 Released under MIT License.
 Last Update: 9/1/17